mmuller88/aws-cdk-staging-pipeline/README.md

 - making GitLab and AWS CodeCommit repo available too
 - conditional runs / triggering of the pipeline would be cool.
 Maybe only if it is a versions commit
 - having a way to manage multiple stacks with might dedicated versions / dashboard features would be cool
 - ...

+# Troubleshooting

+- I had some issues with the bootstrap stack in the stage regions.
+So I just recreated them
+- ...

 # Thanks To